 - Learn correct letter formation when printing in EYFS, which will enable children to develop fluent, joined handwriting by the end of Key Stage One.

-Our aim is for pupils to complete the phonics programme as quickly as possible.
-The sooner they complete it, the sooner they will be able to choose books to read at their own interest and comprehension level.
-Once children complete the Read Write Inc. Phonics programme they are taught in their year group using Read to Write and Steps to Read.
-More information can be found on our English Page.
+Our aim is for pupils to complete the phonics programme as quickly as possible as this will enable children to choose books to read of their own interest and at the appropriate comprehension level earlier, which supports children to foster their love of reading.
+Once children complete the Read Write Inc. phonics programme they are taught in their year group using Read to Write and Steps to Read.
+More information can be found on our English page.

 Phonics Support for Parents